Tarela/SELMA/README.md

 [optional]whether or not keep the intermediate results (tmpResults/)

 # Intermediate data and scripts in the manuscript
-The intermediate data and scripts in the manuscript could be download [here](https://www.dropbox.com/sh/rc0sd0x40e0dmqg/AAAgafYjM6HNYhlU185bGjjaa?dl=0).
+The intermediate data and scripts in the manuscript can be download [here](https://www.dropbox.com/sh/rc0sd0x40e0dmqg/AAAgafYjM6HNYhlU185bGjjaa?dl=0).
 Check the README file in the folder for detailed annotation.